Ireland in September is, in my opinion, hard to beat (and I’m basing that on living here for 33 years)

-However, spending September in Ireland does come with its pros and cons, as you’ll discover below.
+However, spending September in Ireland does come with its pros and cons.

 Some quick need-to-knows before visiting Ireland in September

 Although visiting Ireland in September is nice and straightforward, there are some need-to-knows that’ll make your visit that bit more enjoyable.